bmc/argot/index.md

 ## Resetting the Parser

-If you want to re-use the same `ArgotParser`, you must must reset of of its parameter and option values, clearing them; otherwise, they will retain the parsed values from the previous parse.
+If you want to re-use the same `ArgotParser`, you must reset its parameter and option values, clearing them; otherwise, they will retain the parsed values from the previous parse.
 The `ArgotParser` class provides a convenient way to reset everything:

     val p = new ArgotParser(...)